dilushamadushan/TecMis-Java/.github/CONTRIBUTING.md

    - java
      - app
        - Admin
-       - > add your java package
+       - add your java package
-            > make your php document here for the use of otherts
+           - > make your java class
    - resources
+     - app
+       - create your file
-       - app -> add your fxml file
+         - > add your fxml file
      - media -> add your media

 ## Theme Colors:

 - Use these theme colors throughout:
   -  #00bb00
   -  #00d100